savonarolagirolamo/crutchlift/DOCUMENTATION.md

 ### Compilation configuration

-You can set up compilation in `vendee.config.ts`
+You can set up compilation in `vasku.config.ts`

 **Example**